-If you label yourself as an absolutely strong person, you’ll try to hide, protect or defend yourself against anything that makes you weak.
-You might even push yourself to the maximum when your body can’t take it anymore just to prove others that you are strong.
+If you label yourself as an absolutely strong person, you’ll try to hide, protect, or defend yourself against anything that makes you weak.
+You might even push yourself to the maximum when your body can’t take it anymore just to prove to others that you are strong.
 But is it worth it?

 And is it an accurate representation of oneself?
 A person can’t be strong all the time.
 Everyone has their weak and vulnerable moments.
 A person can be really successful in his career, but a failure in his relationship.
 A positive person like me can be negative at times and be affected by depression too.

-If you only think in terms bad and white, then what other people think of you is going to hurt you badly.
+If you only think in terms of bad and white, then what other people think of you is going to hurt you badly.
 If you adopt a duality approach instead (hmm… I can see that sometimes I could be a little selfish, weak or rude), then whatever people think or say you are don’t really matter that much.

 5. Understand people change their perceptions.

 People’s perceptions of you aren’t that important because they change over time.
 Someone may think that you are a cold and unfriendly person.
 But as they get to know you better, their perceptions may change.
 On the contrary, someone may like you because you love what they love.
-But after they know you, they might feel a distance to you because your values in life is totally different from theirs.
+But after they know you, they might feel a distance from you because your values in life are totally different from theirs.